Cycle from Vietnam to Cambodia's Angkor Wat

 Cycling

-70km · 200m up · 200m down
+80km · 200m up · 200m down

 More cruising through the central highlands today, rolling through minor undulations as you go.
 Passing through the trees, your destination is Madagui Forest City - a 25km protected area popular with domestic travellers who come for the clean forest air and to experience the mythical Da Huoai River.
-Enjoy the pool and some downtime at the end of the day.
+Enjoy some downtime at the end of the day.

 Day 7